 Applications are invited from primary and secondary teachers and trainees of any subject area who are currently in post across the UK.
 Participants are required to be available for the entirety of the course.
 We welcome applications from teachers engaged in the Vision Schools Scotland programme.

-The Holocaust Educational Trust offers a programme of teacher training courses which are intended support teachers in career-long professional learning.
+The Holocaust Educational Trust offers a programme of teacher training courses which are intended to support teachers in career-long professional learning.
 The programme begins with our foundational Exploring the Holocaust: UK Residential Course.
-On completion of our Exploring the Holocaust: UK Residential Course, we encourage participants to join one of our advanced training courses including Teacher Study Visits and our most advanced programme with Yad Vashem.
+On completion of our Exploring the Holocaust: UK Residential Course, we encourage participants to join one of our advanced training courses including Teacher Study Visits and our most advanced programme in partnership with Yad Vashem

 We can only accept 23 teachers on this programme.
 When allocating places on our advanced training courses, priority is given to those who have completed our Exploring the Holocaust: UK Residential Course.